pK-12 teachers, students, families, and the community are invited to participate in a new virtual learning series.

-Presentations will take place the last Tuesday of each month during the academic year and last approximately 45 minutes.
+Presentations will take place the third Tuesday of each month during the academic year and last approximately 45 minutes.
 SCECHs are available.
-Educators will receive .75 SCECH for each session attended and they will be awarded after the April session.
+Educators will receive .75 SCECH for each session attended and they will be awarded at the end of the semester.

-We are not alone: The Science behind Handwashing
+#4: We are not alone - The Science behind Handwashing

 Presented by Dr. Stephen Rybczynski, GVSU Department of Biology

 Studies show that millions of Americans will get acute diarrhea this year.
 If there was something you could do to significantly reduce your chances of falling ill, would you do it?
 What if it also reduced your chance of getting a respiratory infection and took less than a minute?
 Proper hand washing is a great way to help keep you and your family healthy.
 Find out all about the microbes that live in, on, and around us, and learn why handwashing works, how to do it properly, and the pros and cons of hand sanitizer.

 #3: Why fish don’t freeze, how soap works, and more: The Amazing Chemistry of Water